cvbate/NYCAirQuality/README.md

 1. Use raster2pgsql or shp2pgsql to convert data to a .sql file.
 See code example in the previous section.

-1. After donwloading the data, convert vectors and Rasters to SQL see [Access Cloud Storage & Convert files to .sql](#setup5) for more information on the steps.
+1. After downloading the data, convert vectors and Rasters to SQL see [Access Cloud Storage & Convert files to .sql](#setup5) for more information on the steps.

 #### Export data to your postgres instance database <a name="exportdata"></a>
 1. Import the data into your database